EVELHO/unbabel/README.md

 * 1.1 - Access Page<br />
  * When the user access the application, if he is not logged in with an active session he should see the following login page:<br />
 	<br />
-* Mockup with the same buttons: the "contact us" and the "sign in" buttons *<br />
+* _Mockup with the same buttons: the "contact us" and the "sign in" buttons_ <br />
 	<br />
    * 1.1.1 Contact us button<br />
    	* If a user does not have credentials, he shall press the "Contact us" button.<br />
-    * This buttol shall open a request form so that the user can manage any questions regarding login in the application directly with us.<br />
+    	* This button shall open a request form so that the user can manage any questions regarding login in the application directly with us.<br />

    * 1.1.2 Sign in button:<br />
     	* When the user clicks on this button, the login form should be displayed:<br />

      * *mock up with the login form "username" and "password" labels and boxes and with a "sign in" button.*<br />

     	* 1. Username Label - shall be defined with font XXX size XXX color FFXXXX<br />
    	* 2. Password Label - shall be defined with font XXX size XXX color FFXXXX<br />
     	* 3. Username shall be defined as a Textfield with font XXX size XXX color FFXXXX, with a placeholder defined as "username"<br />
    	* 4. Password shall be defined as a password field with font XXX size XXX color FFXXXX with a placeholder defined as "password"<br />
    	* 5. "Sign in" buton shall be defined with font XXX size XXX color FFXXXX<br />

 * Flow of actions:
   * 1 - User shall fill in the username<br />